IB2MS/-Home_Sales/README.md

 # Home_Sales

 In this challenge, we'll use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+Also ywe'll use Spark to create temporary views, partition of  the data, cache and uncache a temporary table, and verify that the table has been uncached.

 # Instructions